Commencement 2024

 For full details and instructions on Commencement Parking, please visit the UCLA Transportation website: https://www.transportation.ucla.edu/campus-parking/commencement-parking.

-COVID Protocols:
+COVID Protocols

 As of May 2022, the UCLA campus does not require event attendees to provide a COVID-19 clearance check.
-For all guests and attendees, we ask that you do not attend the event if your are experiencing COVID-related symptoms in order to protect the health and safety of all attendees.
+For all guests and attendees, we ask that you do not attend the event if you are experiencing COVID-related symptoms in order to protect the health and safety of all attendees.
 Masking is strongly recommended but not required indoors.

 Please visit the Information for visitors – COVID-19 and vaccine resources page for more information on UCLA’s guidance for non-affiliated guests invited to campus.
 We ask and appreciate that everyone be considerate and respectful of one another’s decisions.